Current training opportunity

 Getting started: Analysing HILDA with Stata

-A hands-on introductory HILDA Survey training course will be held on 30 September – 2 October 2013 at the University of Melbourne, just before the HILDA Survey Research Conference on 3-4 October 2013.Course information
+A hands-on introductory HILDA Survey training course will be held on 14-16 April 2014 at the Australian National University in Canberra.

 This 3-day training course is designed for people who are interested in using the HILDA Survey data but have not yet done so.
 It will take a descriptive research problem such as “What happens to single mothers who receive Parenting Payment Single?
 Do they stay on the program from one year to the next?
 Do they move to another income support program?
 Do they leave income support?” and go through all the steps necessary to answer this question.
 We begin with the HILDA DVD and assume participants have relatively little experience in working with large data sets.
 The training will then cover the following topics: